 The One Thing You Shouldn't Touch on Your Face Mask

-The Centers for Disease Control (CDC) recommends everyone wear cloth masks in public to stop airborne transmission of coronavirus, even if they aren't mandatory in the area.
+The CDC recommends everyone wear cloth masks in public to stop airborne transmission of coronavirus, even if they aren't mandatory in your area.
 This measure is meant to keep you and those around you safe and to stop the spread of this relentless virus.
+But there is one thing on your face mask that you should never touch.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 The One Thing You Shouldn't Touch